Written by guest blogger, Gwendolyn Tornatore, NatureBridge

 A Note from Stefanie:

-Now that the holidays are over, I hope you can take some time to reflect and make plans for a greenier, healthier 2012.
+I hope you can take some time to reflect and make plans for a greenier, healthier future.
 I am thrilled to have Gwendolyn Tornatore, of NatureBridge as a guest blogger to give us tips and websites we can use to teach our children about recycling and reusing so it is part of their everyday lives and something they can improve on each year.